jsimplicio/jsimplicio.github.io/_posts/2018-12-25-making-a-new-project-page.md

 categories: product design
 hero_image: "/../assets/images/12-25-2018-2-hero.png"
 hero_color: "#776FC7"
+problem_statement: "Design a new project page with our modern components, providing researchers all of the tools they need to run a dscout research project successfuly."
 ---

+{% include problem_statement.md %}

-We broke up what makes part of a dscout project into actionable items.
+I broke up what makes part of a dscout project into actionable items.

 On the left sidebar, a quick click away to create a screener, mission, or panel.